Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Case Studies

-We first observe that using genetic factor proxies, whether in combination with current medication or not, provides clear evidence that the TPRD between White and Asian is positive in favor of White.
-At the same time, in every case, both the direction and magnitude of the disparity between White and Black is unclear, suggesting that given only proxy data no conclusion should be drawn.
-Using genetic factors in combination with current medication adds a very clear sense of the significant magnitude of the TPRD between White and Asian, not just its direction.
-It limits the magnitude of the White-Black disparity but gives no indication of direction.
-This is consistent with the different quality of the proxies: while the genetic proxy is stronger than the medicine proxy, combining the proxies adds additional information that tightens the partially identified set.
-Therefore studying the partially identified plots allows a practitioner to assess the value of additional information and, in some cases, the direction of disparities.
+\paragraph{Multiple-level protected class.} \Cref{fig:warfarin-suppfn} shows the estimated partial identification sets of TPRD for White versus another group.
+The sets are computed by the support function approach described in \cref{sec: inference-general}.
+We observe that using genetic factor proxies provides clear evidence that the TPRD between White and Asian is positive in favor of White.
+Further adding medication proxies provides a very clear sense of the significant magnitude of the TPRD between White and Asian, not just its direction.
+However, in all cases, both the direction and magnitude of the disparity between White and Black is unclear.

+Overall our observations are consistent with the different quality of the proxies: while the genetic proxy is stronger than the medicine proxy, combining the proxies adds additional information that tightens the partially identified set.
+Studying the partially identified plots allows a practitioner to assess the value of additional information and, in some cases, the direction of disparities.